What Is an Electronic Document Management System (EDMS)?

 Finance

-Law firms and legal departments utilize EDMS to handle case files, legal briefs, contracts, and court documents.
-The system supports secure document sharing, version control, and collaboration among legal teams, ensuring that records are easily accessible and well-organized.
+Legal firms will need an EDMS solution for secure document sharing, version control, and collaboration among legal teams, ensuring that records are easily accessible, well-organized, and only shared with the authorized teams or clients.

 How to choose an EDMS for your business